 Find out about the extra financial support available for young people.

 The Family Fund

 The Family Fund provides grants to families with severely disabled or ill children and young people aged 17 and under.
 The grants are to help families on lower incomes.

 The Dorset Community Foundation offer financial help to young people age 0 to 25 years who want to make the most of their potential.

-Butterflies is a local charity who can provide equipment to children with a disability in Dorset.
+Butterflies is a local charity who can provide equipment to children under the age of 18 with a disability in Dorset.

 Information about funding from GOV.UK